Can Cats And Dogs Play Together

 Gradual Introduction

 Never force interactions.
-Start by keeping the cat and dog in separate areas of the house, allowing them to get used to each other's scent through a closed door.
+Consider this: start by keeping the cat and dog in separate areas of the house, allowing them to get used to each other's scent through a closed door.
 Gradually introduce them to each other's presence through short, supervised visits.

 Begin by swapping their bedding so they get used to each other's scents.
 Next, feed them on opposite sides of a closed door, gradually moving their bowls closer as they become more comfortable.
 Then, allow brief, supervised visits in a neutral area, such as a living room, keeping the dog on a leash and rewarding calm behavior.